Stay up-to date with UP Board 12th News

-- The board will also release the model papers for UP board 12th 2021 exams.
-The final exam question papers will be prepared on the basis of the pattern given in UP board 12th model papers 2021.
-Hence, students must solve these model papers to practise with the types of questions asked in the exam.
+- The board also releases the model papers for the UP board 12th exams.
+The final exam question papers are prepared on the basis of the pattern given in UP board 12th model papers 2021.
+Hence, students must solve these model papers to practice with the types of questions asked in the exam.

-- These model papers will also help them to improve the speed of answer writing with accuracy.
+- These model papers also help them to improve the speed of answer writing with accuracy.

-- The UP board 12th result 2021 will be announced in the month of April 2021.
-The result will be released in online mode on the official website of UP Board.
+- The UP board 12th result 2021 will be announced in online mode on the official website of the UP Board.

 - After the declaration of result, students will be able to collect the original mark sheets by visiting their respective school.